carleton-cs-energy-analytics/README/README.md

 The code for the website is found in the [frontend](https://github.com/carleton-cs-energy-analytics/frontend) repository on the github or in /var/www/frontend on the server.
 For more information on how it works and how to change the website, check out the README for the frontend github repo.

 ## Analysis/Anomaly Detection
 In our 2021 comps group, we started performing analysis on the energy data dectecting anomalies.
 The [data-analysis repository](https://github.com/carleton-cs-energy-analytics/data-analysis) holds all of our ML and heuristics algorithms that search for anomalies, specifically in stl.py.
-Check out README.md for more information on how it works/how to expand on
+Check out README.md for more information on how it works/how to expand on our work.
+We are using three techniques so far: STL (seasonal trend decomposisiont using LOESS), heuristic models (Just hand-input constant values) and isolation forests (https://towardsdatascience.com/isolation-forest-is-the-best-anomaly-detection-algorithm-for-big-data-right-now-e1a18ec0f94f).
+The python code runs every night on a crontab as user energy ('sudo -u energy -i' then crontab -e).
+Note that when the algorithm runs, it moves the images to /var/www/frontend/static/images, and the csv files to /var/www/frontend/static/csv-files, which are global variables in the code.

 ## Brick
 Brick is a standard for naming and connections between building devices.
 As of now, we have a script that takes the hierarchy we have in the database (buildings, floors, rooms, points) and puts them into a brick Graph, which is an RDF graph.
 We also have a python graph that mimics this, but the Brick one is more useful (or will be).
 Now that we have the graph, the next step is figuring out how to query it.
 You have to use SPARQL to query it, but we did not have time to figure that out fully this year (2021).
 Here is some documentation for SPARQL: [here](https://sparqlwrapper.readthedocs.io/en/latest/main.html) and [here](https://www.w3.org/TR/rdf-sparql-query/).
 To get a feel for things, check out below for the code that we have and some useful resources.